 - From the Actions pane on the top right, select Complete Certificate Request.

-- On the Complete Certificate Request page browse to the SSL certificate file your_domain_com.cer.
+- On the Complete Certificate Request page browse to the SSL certificate file

 - Next, type a friendly name for the certificate in the Friendly name box, and then click OK.
-Something like www.mydomain.com will do.
+Something like

-- URGENT!!
-You may receive the following error: Cannot find the certificate request associated with this certificate file.
+Caution: you may receive the following error: Cannot find the certificate request associated with this certificate file.
 A certificate request must be completed on the computer where it was created.
 You can ignore this error.
 Just click cancel.
 This is a known bug in IIS7.